Reasonable Cause IRS Penalty Relief

 - Fire, casualty, natural disaster, or other disturbance

-- Financial hardship (with regards to failure to pay)
+- Financial hardship (with regard to failure to pay)

 - Failure of an employee or an accountant delegated to file, pay or deposit